Billing and Payments

 - What is a surcharge?

-- Credit card surcharging rules
+- Credit card surcharging laws by state and rules to follow

+What is a Credit Card Surcharge?

 What is a surcharge?

-In the context of credit cards, surcharging is defined as adding a percentage-based fee (generally up to 3%) on credit card transactions to recoup payment processing costs.
-The practice became permissible to merchants in 2013 in the wake of a class action lawsuit against Visa and MasterCard.
+Well, in the context of credit cards, surcharging is defined as adding a percentage-based fee—generally up to 3%—on credit card transactions to recoup payment processing costs.
+The practice became permissible to merchants in 2013 in the wake of a class action lawsuit against Visa and Mastercard.

 Alabama: